Are you currently accepting volunteer applications?

-After you complete your training, we ask that you commit to volunteering on the crisis lines for 1 year (52 weeks), working one 4 hour shift per week.
-Naturally, we expect that you’ll take vacations or need time off, so a total of 52 shifts is the benchmark for completing your commitment, and any missed shifts can be made up.
+In total we ask that you volunteer for a minimum of 60 total shifts, working one 4 hour shift per week.
+The 60 shift commitment includes your on-shift training time.
+Naturally, we expect that you’ll take vacations or need time off, so a total of 60 shifts is the benchmark for completing your commitment, and any missed shifts can be made up.

 Do you offer internships?

-Currently, our interns are graduate students who have progressed far enough through their degree programs to start obtaining hours for licensure.
-Interns can apply to the Clinical program through our application.
+Currently, our interns are graduate and doctoral students who have progressed far enough through their degree programs to start obtaining hours for licensure.
+Prospective applicants can apply to the Clinical program through our application.